 - Colorectal cancer.

 In all these conditions oral bacteria are known to act as inflammatory mediators.
-When these bacteria enter your circulatory system, it causes the liver to release certain proteins that have inflammatory effects in the the entire circulatory system.
+When these bacteria enter your circulatory system, it causes the liver to release specific proteins that have inflammatory effects in the entire circulatory system.

 Oral hygiene and a healthy diet

-Clearly it is imperative that the mouth is kept as clear as possible from harmful bacteria.
-This can be done by employing a number of simple oral hygiene techniques.
-Regular twice daily brushing, flossing, use of interdental brushes and certain mouthwashes can be a good start.
+It is imperative that the mouth is kept as clear as possible from harmful bacteria.
+This can be done by employing some simple oral hygiene techniques.
+Regular twice-daily brushing, flossing, use of interdental brushes and certain mouthwashes can be a good start.
 Alongside these, a healthy diet and regular visits to the dental hygienist for thorough debridement of any pockets of bacteria that normally reside between the teeth and below the gum line.
 This can help maintain a healthy oral microbiome and in turn healthy bodily function.